Sexual Minorities Archives

-The Sexual Minorities Archives is one of the longest continually operating archives of LGBT material in the United States, which holds the Leslie Feinberg Library, a collection of the late writer's personal research materials.
-The physical archive is located in a large converted Victorian home in Holyoke, Massachusetts, as of 2017.
-It was located in the home of curator Ben Power in Northampton, Massachusetts, from 1979 to 2017.
+The Sexual Minorities Archives is one of the oldest LGBTQI archives in the United States, and holds the Leslie Feinberg Library, a collection of the late writer's personal research materials.
+As of 2017, the physical archive is located in a large converted Victorian home in Holyoke, Massachusetts.
+It was previously located in the home of curator and transgender activist Ben Power Alwin in Northampton, Massachusetts, from 1979 to 2017.
 It was founded in Chicago in 1974 by a lesbian-feminist organization known as the New Alexandria Lesbian Library.
+The Sexual Minorities Educational Foundation, Inc. (SMEF, Inc.) was formed in 2011 to further the work of the SMA.
+The organization's motto, Queer Archiving = Queer Activism, reflects their belief that archiving is an act of rebellion against the dominant culture's erasure of queer history, literature and art.
+It continues to advocate for archival justice, education and equality by documenting the untold and often misrepresented lives of sexual and gender minorities.